OpenSourceAP/CrossSection/README.md

 ### 2. FRED

 To download macroeconomic data required for some signals, you will need to [request an API key from FRED](https://research.stlouisfed.org/docs/api/api_key.html).
-Before you run the download scripts, you need to save your API key in Stata (either via the context menu or via `set fredkey`).
+Before you run the download scripts, you need to save your API key in Stata (either via the context menu or via `set fredkey`.
+See the [Stata blog](https://blog.stata.com/2017/08/08/importing-data-with-import-fred/) for details).

 ----